grafana/loki/docs/clients/promtail/configuration.md

 #### match_stage

-The match stage wraps a second set of stages to determine if they should be executed.
+The match stage conditionally executes a set of stages when a log entry matches a configurable [LogQL](../../logql.md) stream selector.

 ```yaml
 match: